svn2github/transistortester/Software/trunk/default/ReadMe.txt

 I strongly recommend to change from ATmega8 to ATmega168 or better ATmega328 microcontroller.

-In the directory trunk/mega8_auto are compiled programming data for the ATmega8 without the selftest function but with AUTOSCALE_ADC.
+In the directory trunk/mega8 are compiled programming date for the ATmega8 without selftest function and without the AUTOSCALE_ADC option.

-In the directory trunk/mega8_selftest are compiled programming date for the ATmega8 without selftest function and without the AUTOSCALE_ADC option.
+This versions is compiled for 8MHz operation, as you can see in the Makefile options.

-Both versions are compiled for 8MHz operation, as you can see in the Makefile options.
+The directory trunk/mega168_strip_grid contains compiled data for ATmega168 for the strip grid printed board.
+You can not use the standard version with this modified layout!

 All my tests are done with 8Mhz crystal operation.
 You can select also the 8MHz RC clock operation if you don't have the crystal installed.